Scott McKillop

-Scott Kenneth McKillop (born March 4, 1986) is a former American football linebacker.
-He was drafted by the San Francisco 49ers in the fifth round of the 2009 NFL Draft.
-He played college football at Pittsburgh.
+Scott Kenneth McKillop (born March 4, 1986) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Pittsburgh Panthers and was selected by the San Francisco 49ers in the fifth round of the 2009 NFL draft.

-Early years
+Early life

-McKillop attended Kiski Area High School in Allegheny Township, Pennsylvania, where he was a starter for 2½ seasons on both sides of the ball (linebacker and fullback).
+McKillop attended Kiski Area High School in Allegheny Township, Pennsylvania, where he was a starter for two-and-a-half seasons on both sides of the ball (linebacker and fullback).
 He totaled 132 tackles his senior season.
 At fullback McKillop rushed for 1,121 yards and 14 touchdowns over his final two seasons and helped Kiski Area to three consecutive WPIAL Class AAAA playoff berths.

 Considered a three-star recruit by Rivals.com, McKillop was listed as the No. 31 outside linebacker prospects in the nation.

 College career

 After redshirting his initial year at Pittsburgh, McKillop served as the primary backup at middle linebacker behind All-America H. B. Blades, before seizing the starting role in 2007.
 Still a relatively unknown player as of the beginning of his junior season, McKillop enjoyed one of the most productive seasons ever by a Pitt defender, finishing with 151 total tackles, the third highest single-season total in Pitt history.
 The centerpiece of a unit that is seventh nationally in total defense, yielding just 297.67 yards per game, McKillop also compiled 9.0 tackles for loss, three sacks, two fumble recoveries, an interception and seven pass breakups.

 McKillop built a national reputation in 2008 and was a leading candidate for the country's top defensive awards.
 He recorded 126 tackles, 16.5 TFLs, four sacks and one interception, and earned 2008 All-American honors by the Football Writers Association of America and CBS Sports.